 Before we look closer at Adobe Photoshop and Adobe Lightroom, let’s quickly ask ourselves if it’s necessary to process our images at all.
 Is it really that important?

-Post production has always been a huge part of photography, even the masters such as Ansel Adams spent hours processing his images to perfection in the darkroom.
+Post-processing has always been a huge part of photography.
+Even pioneers such as Ansel Adams spent hours processing his images to perfection in the darkroom.